lizard-demon/bhopblox/README.md

 ## How to Play the Game

 ### Getting Started
-1. **Find bhopblox**: Look for bhopblox posts in your Reddit feed or visit the development subreddit
+1. **Find Voxel World**: Look for Voxel World posts in your Reddit feed or visit the development subreddit
-2. **Launch the App**: Click the "Play" button on the splash screen when you see a bhopblox post
+2. **Launch the App**: Click the "Play" button on the splash screen when you see a Voxel World post
 3. **Enter the Block Interface**: You'll be immersed in a complete Minecraft-style block world selection experience
-4. **Experience the Atmosphere**: Enjoy authentic block textures, pixelated styling, and generative ambient music
+4. **Experience the Atmosphere**: Enjoy authentic block textures, pixelated styling, and generative windchime music

+### What Makes This Unique

+**🎮 Reddit-Native Gaming**: The first 3D voxel exploration game that runs entirely within Reddit posts - no downloads, no external sites, just click and play directly in your Reddit feed.

+**🧱 Authentic Minecraft Aesthetics**: Complete pixel-perfect recreation of Minecraft's visual style with stone-textured panels, dirt/grass backgrounds, and authentic "Press Start 2P" pixel font rendering.

+**⚡ WebAssembly 3D Engine**: Cutting-edge WebAssembly voxel engine that loads real 3D world data and provides smooth performance directly in your browser.

+**🎵 Generative Windchime Audio**: Unique procedural audio system that creates evolving windchime music with bell-like tones in higher registers, making each session sound different.

+**🌍 Curated World Collection**: 6 handcrafted voxel worlds each with unique themes, detailed descriptions, and creator stories - from Crystal Caves to Sky Islands.

+### Step-by-Step Instructions

+#### 1. Browse Available Worlds
+- Scroll through the world selection panel to see all 6 unique voxel environments
+- Each world shows its title, description, and creator (Explorer, Architect, Diver, Scientist, Builder, Survivor)
+- Hover over worlds to hear subtle audio feedback and see visual highlights

+#### 2. Select Your World
+- Click on any world to select it - it will highlight in bright green
+- The "INITIALIZE WORLD" button will update to show your selection (e.g., "Play 'Crystal Cave'")
+- Listen for the ascending chord confirmation sound when you make your selection

+#### 3. Launch the 3D Voxel Engine
+- Click "INITIALIZE WORLD" to start loading the WebAssembly voxel engine
+- Watch the status updates: "Loading world data..." → "Loading engine..." → "Ready"
+- The 3D canvas will appear with authentic Minecraft-style block frame
+- World data, player state, and community leaderboard automatically load into the engine

+#### 4. Explore and Navigate
+- Use ESC key or click "◀ EXIT" button to return to world selection
+- Press 'R' key to force reload the engine if needed
+- Enjoy the generative windchime music that plays during exploration
+- Switch between different worlds to experience various 3D environments

 ### Current Gameplay Experience
-The game provides a **speedrun gaming experience** within an immersive Minecraft-style interface:
+The game provides a **3D voxel exploration experience** within an immersive Minecraft-style interface:

-1. **🌍 Browse Voxel Worlds** - Explore 6 unique speedrun environments through an elegant stone-panel interface with detailed descriptions
+1. **🌍 Browse Voxel Worlds** - Explore 6 unique 3D voxel environments through an elegant stone-panel interface with detailed descriptions
-2. **✨ Select Your Challenge** - Click on worlds like Crystal Cave, Sky Islands, or Ocean Mining to see them highlighted in bright green
+2. **✨ Select Your Adventure** - Click on worlds like Crystal Cave, Sky Islands, or Ocean Mining to see them highlighted in bright green
-3. **⚡ Launch the Game** - Click "INITIALIZE WORLD" to load the WebAssembly game engine with real-time status updates
+3. **⚡ Launch the World** - Click "INITIALIZE WORLD" to load the WebAssembly voxel engine with real-time status updates
-4. **🎮 Compete in Speedruns** - Experience the game canvas with Minecraft-style block frame, player state and leaderboard data loaded, ready for competitive speedrun gameplay
+4. **🎮 Explore in 3D** - Experience the voxel canvas with Minecraft-style block frame, world data and player state loaded, ready for immersive 3D voxel exploration

 ### The Minecraft-Style Block Interface